NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: Experiments

-\textbf{BERT, Transformer} Similar to \nuanced-reduced, we use MSE loss between the distribution of ground truth and predicted distribution.
-During inference, we take the predicted distribution as the results.
+\textbf{BERT, Transformer} Similar to \nuanced-reduced, we use MSE loss between the ground truth and the predicted distribution.

-\textbf{Train-reduced-X} Further, we are interested in the connection between states in continuous space and binary space.
-We train the model on \nuanced-reduced and test on \nuanced{} to see how data with binary labeled states can infer states in the continuous space.
+\textbf{Train-reduced-X} We train the model on \nuanced-reduced and test on \nuanced{} to see how data with binary states can infer states in the continuous space.
 We define a fixed number of X as the continuous number for all positive predictions.
 We experiment with X = 0.5 and 1.0.

+We keep the same evaluation for slot prediction.
+For value predictions, we evaluate the \textit{soft} average mean absolute error (MAE) between the ground truth distribution and the predictions.